1979 U.S. Open (golf)

+Summary

+For the first time, the USGA granted exemptions to Order of Merit champions of the top five international tours.
+The tours granted exemptions were: Southern African Tour, European Tour, PGA Tour of Australia, Asia Golf Circuit, and Japan Golf Tour.

 Hale Irwin, the 1974 champion, held a three-stroke lead over Tom Weiskopf going to the final round.
 Irwin did not play particularly well, recording bogeys at 11, 14, and 18, and a double-bogey at 17.
 His final-round 75 tied the post-World War II tournament record for highest final round score by the champion.
 Jerry Pate, the 1976 champion, began the day five behind Irwin and carded a 72 to finish two back.
 1965 champion Gary Player, nine behind at the start of the round, fired a 68 to tie Pate for 2nd.
 Weiskopf struggled on his way to a 76 and finished in 4th.

 During the first round a mini controversy sprung up when Lon Hinkle purposefully hit his tee shot on the par 5 8th hole on to the fairway of hole 17, dramatically shortening the hole by cutting off the dogleg.
 Hinkle reached the green in two with an iron, two putted for birdie and shared the first-round lead.
 USGA officials were not pleased by Hinkle's ingenuity and the following morning planted a tree off the side of the 8th tee so that players would not be able to take Hinkle's shortcut again.

 Player's runner-up finish was his final top-10 in a U.S. Open.
 Fred Couples, age 19, played in his first major championship and was low amateur.

 This was the fourth U.S. Open at Inverness, which hosted in 1920, 1931, and 1957.
 It later hosted the PGA Championship in 1986 and 1993.